Parameter-unbounded convergence of Crossed-Secant accelerated Uzawa and penalty-splitted algorithms for frictionless contact: Unified framework for iterative (accelerated) contact algorithms

 where the definition of the function $\mathcal{F}$ depends on the chosen method, see Section~\ref{sec:std_methods}.\\ A fundamental step in inequality-constraint problems, such as contact problems, is the projection step, which typically enforces the sign constraint on $\blambda$ at each iteration.
 In the generic formulation~\eqref{eq:generic_F}, this step is included in the definition of function $\mathcal{F}$.
 However, as this projection will play a crucial role in the proposed framework, we propose to rewrite the standard update step as

 where $\Pi_{\mathbb{R}^+}$ corresponds to the projection operator onto the non-negative orthant $\mathbb{R}^+$.
 It is defined as

 Hence, mathematically speaking,

-It is worth emphasizing that the projection step automatically determines a set of active constraints (cf. the non-smooth optimization problem) at each iteration, which converges as the algorithm progresses.
-Consequently, no additional loop (outer or active-set) is required, and the matrix $\bB$ remains constant throughout the iterative process.
+It is worth emphasizing that the projection step, \hlpink{applied to the dual contact variable $\blambda$}, automatically determines a set of active constraints (cf. the non-smooth optimization problem) at each iteration, which converges as the algorithm progresses. \hlpink{Consequently, no additional loop (outer or active-set) is required to determine the active constraints set.}